tomili1979/crispy-funicular/README.md

 ## 🚀 How to Run It

 - 🎮 **Play the Live Demo on itch.io:** [https://tomili1979.itch.io/qww](https://tomili1979.itch.io/qww)
+- Pay attention to the instructions below the game, only works on a browser on PC
 - Open `index.html` in any modern desktop browser.
 - Currently not optimized for mobile devices.